medienhaus/medienhaus-frontend/README.md

 ### Configuration

 Configuration happens via environment variables.
-To start developing locally just copy the supplied `.env.local.example` file to `.env.local` and adjust the values of the variables to your likings.
-Check the `.env` file for more available variables, that you can also then modify in your `.env.local` file.
+To start developing locally just copy the supplied `.env.local.example` file to `.env.local` and adjust the values of the variables to your liking.
+Check the `.env` file for more available variables, which you can also then modify in your `.env.local` file.

 ### Available Scripts